wcreativo/AWSProjects/README.md

    ```

 3. **Configure DNS**
-   - Point `maialejandra.com` to your EC2 public IP
+   - Point your domain to your EC2 public IP
-   - Point `embyter.com` to your EC2 public IP
+   - Update nginx configuration with your domain names

 ### CloudFormation Stack